hamitsehjal/Data-Structures-Algorithms/Stack/Monotonic Stacks.md

 stack = []

 for (i=0;i<len(array;i++){
-		while stack is not empty and element represented by stack top }
+		while stack is not empty and element represented by stack top is `operator` array[i] {
+			let stackTop = stack.pop()

+			// Do something with the stackTop
+			// For example,
+			// nextGreater[i] = array[next
 		}
+	}

+}

 ```
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgwNzI5MzA1NSw0NDA5MjA1ODVdfQ==
+eyJoaXN0b3J5IjpbNzM1MzUyMTk4LDQ0MDkyMDU4NV19
 -->